djeada/Linux-Notes/notes/grep.md

 ## Challenges

-1. List all files and subdirectories in the current directory, and use grep to filter out any hidden files or subdirectories that do not contain the word test.
+1. Show files and folders in the current directory, but don't show hidden ones without the word "test".
-1. Search through your command history for any commands that contain the word clone and were executed within the last week.
+2. Find commands with the word "clone" that were used in the last week.
-1. Check if a user with name `adam` exists in the system, and display their home directory and default shell if they do.
+3. Check if a user named adam exists, and show their home folder and default shell if they do.
-1. Search for lines in a file called `file.txt` that contain the word "apple", and count the number of lines that match.
+4. Find lines with the word "apple" in a file called `file.txt`, and count the lines.
-1. Search for lines in a file called `file.txt` that match the regular expression pattern `[A-Z]{3}`, and print the lines in uppercase.
+5. Find lines with the pattern `[A-Z]{3}` in a file called `file.txt`, and show the lines in uppercase.